- The Fiscal

 - What You

-The federal government frequently runs primary deficits.
-Over the past 50 years, annual federal revenues have equaled or exceeded non-interest expenditures — creating a primary surplus rather than a deficit — only 15 times.
-In the other 35 years, debt was issued to cover the gap.
-According to the Congressional Budget Office’s (CBO’s) projections, primary deficits will remain a consistent feature of the federal budget if current policies stay in place, with non-interest expenditures exceeding revenues by $4.4 trillion (1.7 percent of gross domestic product, or GDP) over the next 10 years.
+The federal government has run a total deficit almost every year over the past five decades; total annual spending since 1970 has exceeded total revenues by more than $295 billion on average, and that gap is expected to continue growing in the future.
+Even without accounting for interest payments, federal spending has frequently outpaced revenues — causing the government to run primary deficits.
+Over the past 50 years, annual federal revenues have equaled or exceeded non-interest expenditures only 14 times.
+In the other 36 years, debt was issued to cover the gap.
+According to the Congressional Budget Office’s (CBO’s) projections, primary deficits will remain a consistent feature of the federal budget if current policies stay in place.
+Non-interest expenditures spiked in 2020 due to the government’s response to the coronavirus (COVID-19) pandemic; however, even as the pandemic wanes, CBO projects that annual non-interest spending will continue to exceed revenues by substantial amounts — by a total of $9 trillion (4 percent of gross domestic product, or GDP) over the next 10 years.

-Because of the considerable amount of debt that has already been accrued by the federal government — and the interest that will need to be paid on such debt — it is important to address the existing imbalance between non-interest spending and revenues.
-Without doing so, it will be difficult to stabilize the total deficit even if economic conditions remain favorable.
+Because of the considerable amount of debt that has already been accrued by the federal government — and the interest that will need to be paid on such debt — it will be important to address the existing imbalance between non-interest spending and revenues when the public health crisis has abated.

-Many analysists and economists point out that when the primary deficit is low and interest rates are lower than the growth rate of nominal GDP, we will see a reduction in the debt-to-GDP ratio.
-However, with the primary deficit currently around 2 percent of GDP and projected to remain around that level — and with interest rates anticipated to rise over the next few years — our debt will continue to grow faster than our economy.
-If the tax increases currently scheduled for the coming years do not take place, CBO estimates the national debt could climb to as high as 105 percent of GDP by 2029, higher than any point since the years following World War II.
+Many analysts and economists point out that when the primary deficit is small and interest rates are lower than the growth rate of nominal GDP, the debt-to-GDP ratio will fall.
+However, with the primary deficit projected to average 4 percent over the next decade — and with interest rates anticipated to rise later in the 10-year period — debt will continue to grow faster than our economy.
+CBO estimates that debt held by the public will climb to 107 percent of GDP in just two years, higher than any point in the nation’s history.

 If the federal government cannot more closely align its revenues and expenditures, the national debt will continue to rise at an unsustainable rate and could jeopardize the country’s economic future.
-Fortunately, many solutions are available that could put the budget on more stable footing.
+Fortunately, many solutions are available to address our fiscal situation.